edreisMD/ConVIRT-pytorch/README.md

-# PyTorch ConVIRT
+# ConVIRT PyTorch
+Pytorch implementation of the architecture descibed in the ConVIRT paper:

-## Contrastive Learning of Medical Visual Representations from Paired Images and Text
+### Contrastive Learning of Medical Visual Representations from Paired Images and Text
-by Yuhao Zhang, Hang Jiang, Yasuhide Miura, Christopher D. Manning, Curtis P. Langlotz
+Yuhao Zhang, Hang Jiang, Yasuhide Miura, Christopher D. Manning, Curtis P. Langlotz

-Non-official open source release prepared by Eduardo Reis.
+Non-official open source release by Eduardo Reis.

 Note: This repository was forked and modified from https://github.com/sthalles/SimCLR.